AyalaStonic/Community-Stonic/README.md

-#
+# Community Stonic

+Community Stonic is a website which allows you to build new communities in your local area.
+The purpose of creating new commu

 ## Technologies used
+- Materialize
 - Node.js
+- MongoDB
+- React.js
 - Express.js
-- React.js
 - MongoDB
-- Materialize
 - Google Maps API
-- Moment
-- Nodemailer

 ## Created by:
 - Duvan Ayala